KohaSuomi/koha-plugin-overdue-tool/README.md

 # Koha-Suomi Overdue tool plugin

-This plugin is for getting export report from KohaSuomiServices
+This plugin is for sending Finvoice invoices and printing PDF invoices.

 # Installing